-- A. A provider who is dissatisfied with the base year rate determination or the final settlement (in the case of a change of ownership) may request a reconsideration of the determination by addressing a Request for Reconsideration to: Director, Medical Assistance Division, P.O.
-Box 2348, Santa Fe, NM 87504 - B. The filing of a Request for Reconsideration will not effect the imposition of the determination. - C. A Request for Reconsideration, to be timely, must be filed with or received by the Medical Assistance Division no later than 30 days after the date of the determination notice to the provider. - D. The written Request for Reconsideration must identify each point on which it takes issue with the audit agent and must include all documentation, citation of authority, and argument on which the request is based.
-Any point not raised in the original filed request may not be raised later. - E. The Medical Assistance Division will submit copies of the request and supporting material to the audit agent.
+A. A provider who is dissatisfied with the base year rate determination or the final settlement (in the case of a change of ownership) may request a reconsideration of the determination by addressing a request for reconsideration to: Director, Medical Assistance Division, P.O.
+Box 2348, Santa Fe, NM 87504

+B. The filing of a request for reconsideration will not [effect] affect the imposition of the determination.

+C. A request for reconsideration, to be timely, must be filed with or received by the medical assistance division no later than 30 days after the date of the determination notice to the provider.

+D. The written request for reconsideration must identify each point on which it takes issue with the audit agent and must include all documentation, citation of authority, and argument on which the request is based.
+Any point not raised in the original filed request may not be raised later.

+E. The medical assistance division will submit copies of the request and supporting material to the audit agent.
 A copy of the transmittal letter to the audit agent will be sent to the provider.
-A written response from the audit agent must be filed with or received by the Medical Assistance Division no later than 30 days after the date of the transmittal letter. - F. The Medical Assistance Division will submit copies of the audit agent's response and supporting material to the provider.
+A written response from the audit agent must be filed with or received by the medical assistance division no later than 30 days after the date of the transmittal letter.

+F. The medical assistance division will submit copies of the audit agent's response and supporting material to the provider.
 A copy of the transmittal letter to the provider will be sent to the audit agent.
 Both parties may then come up with additional submittals on the point(s) at issue.
-Such follow-up submittals must be filed with or received by the Medical Assistance Division no later than 15 days after the date of the transmittal letter to the provider. - G. The Request for Reconsideration and supporting materials, the response and supporting materials, and any additional submittal will be delivered by the Medical Assistance Division Director to the Secretary, or his/her designee, within 5 days after the closing date for final submittals. - H. The Secretary, or his/her designee, may secure all information and call on all expertise he/she believes necessary to decide the issues. - I. The Secretary, or his/her designee, will make a determination on each point at issue, with written findings and will mail a copy of the determinations to each party within 30 days of the delivery of the material to him.
-The Secretary's determinations on appeals will be made in accordance with the applicable provisions of the plan.
-The Secretary's decision will be final and changes to the original determination will be implemented pursuant to that decision
+Such follow-up submittals must be filed with or received by the medical assistance division no later than 15 days after the date of the transmittal letter to the provider.

+G. The request for reconsideration and supporting materials, the response and supporting materials, and any additional submittal will be delivered by the medical assistance division director to the secretary, or [his/her] their designee, within 5 days after the closing date for final submittals.

+H. The secretary, or [his/her] their designee, may secure all information and call on all expertise [he/she believes] they believe necessary to decide the issues.

+I. The secretary, or [his/her] their designee, will make a determination on each point at issue, with written findings and will mail a copy of the determinations to each party within 30 days of the delivery of the material to [him] them.
+The secretary's determinations on appeals will be made in accordance with the applicable provisions of the plan.
+The secretary's decision will be final and changes to the original determination will be implemented pursuant to that decision.

-[2-1-95; 8.313.3.17 NMAC - Rn, 8 NMAC 4.MAD.732.D.VIII, 11-1-00]
+[2/1/1995; 8.313.3.17 NMAC - Rn, 8 NMAC 4.MAD.732.D.VIII, 11/1/2000; A, xx/xx/xxxher]